inbo/oscibio/content/posts/bird-tracking-cartodb-tutorial.md

             count(distinct device_info_serial) AS individuals
         FROM bird_tracking

+8. From the `Edit` menu in the top right you can export any query you make, in multiple file formats[^3].
+This is useful if you want to convert geospatial data from one file format to another, but don't have the tools on your computer to do so.
-8. **Click `Clear view`** to remove any applied SQL.
+9. **Click `Clear view`** to remove any applied SQL.

 ## Create your first map

 1. **Click `Visualize`** in the top right to create your first map.
 2. Once created, click the title `bird_tracking1` and rename it to `My first map`[^3].
 3. **Click `Map view`**.
-4. You can change the background map by clicking `Change basemap` in the bottom right[^4]. `Positron` is a good default basemap, but there are many other options available and even more via `Yours` (including maps from NASA).
+4. You can change the background map by clicking `Change basemap` in the bottom right[^4]. `Positron` is a good default basemap, but there are many other options available and even more via `Yours` (including daily cloud cover maps from NASA).
 Note that for the `Positron` and `Dark matter` basemaps, city labels will be [positioned on top of your data](http://blog.cartodb.com/let-your-labels-shine/), making them more readable.
 Choose `Positron (labels below)` to turn this off or `Positron (lite)` to have no labels at all.
 5. Click `Options` in the bottom right to select the map interaction options you want to provide to the visitors of your map, such as `Zoom controls` or a `Fullscreen` button.
 6. The map view also provides a toolbar on the right, where you'll recognize the same `SQL` and `Filters` features from the data view.
 7. **Click `Wizards`** in the toolbar to see a plethora of visualization options.
 These are all explained in the [CartoDB documentation](http://docs.cartodb.com/cartodb-editor.html#map-wizards).